Is it worth visiting santorini? Short answer, no!

 The expensive ferry getting to this island (60 Euro just from a neighbouring country) I just don’t think is worth it.
 Added with the prices of, well everything, that are marked up here really make it not worth the visit.

-I can only imagine coming to Santorini with a lot of money and being able to afford one of these bullshit amazing hotels with infinity pools and having your own personal balcony to watch the sunset, and sure if you’re into that type of holidaying it’s perfect for you.
+I can only imagine coming to Santorini with a lot more money and being able to afford one of these bullshit amazing hotels with infinity pools and having your own personal balcony to watch the sunset, and sure if you’re into that type of holidaying it’s perfect for you.
 This would be a completely different experience than what I had (although I still maintain there a far more beautiful and spots in Europe).
-If you are a budget backpacker trying to travel cheap, Santorini defiantly isn’t the place for you.
+If you are a budget backpacker trying to travel cheap, Santorini definitely isn’t the place for you.
+Skip.

 If you feel strongly against my dislike for this spot, feel free to express your opinion below!